 Mastocytosis is rare.
 It differs from typical allergic reactions because it is chronic rather than episodic.
 Mastocytosis develops when mast cells increase in number and accumulate in tissues over a period of years.
-Mast cells, a component of the immune system, produce histamine, a substance involved in allergic reactions and in the production of stomach acid.
+Mast cells are part of the immune system and are normally present in many body tissues, particularly the skin, lungs, and lining of the intestines.
+Mast cells produce histamine, a substance involved in allergic reactions and in the production of stomach acid.
 Because the number of mast cells increases, levels of histamine increase.
 Some people have a genetic mutation that causes mastocytosis.
 What causes the disorder in others is sometimes unclear.

 Mastocytosis may affect primarily the skin (called cutaneous mastocytosis) or other parts of the body (called systemic mastocytosis).

 Flushing is common.
 Peptic ulcers may develop because too much histamine is produced, stimulating secretion of excess stomach acid.
 Ulcers can cause stomach pain.
 Nausea, vomiting, and chronic diarrhea may also occur.
-The abdomen may enlarge if the liver and spleen malfunction, causing fluid to accumulate.
+The abdomen may enlarge if the liver and spleen malfunction, causing fluid to accumulate within the abdomen.
 If bone marrow is affected, bone pain can result.

 Widespread reactions may occur.
 With systemic mastocytosis, the widespread reactions tend to be severe.
-They include anaphylactic and anaphylactoid reactions (see see Anaphylactoid Versus Anaphylactic), which cause fainting and a life-threatening drop in blood pressure (shock).
+They include anaphylactic and anaphylactoid reactions (see Sidebar 2: Anaphylactoid Versus Anaphylactic), which cause fainting and a life-threatening drop in blood pressure (shock).
 Anaphylactoid reactions resemble anaphylactic reactions, but no allergen triggers them.

 Systemic mastocytosis may affect bone marrow, and up to 30% of adults with systemic mastocytosis develop cancers, particularly myelocytic leukemias.
 In these people, life expectancy may be shortened.